William-Lavoie/BrokerX/documentation/architecture/arc42.md

 ### Context

-The application needs a platform to be developped on.
-After initial brainstorming, two otpions were left, Django or Java with SpringBoot.
+The application needs a platform to be developed on.
+After initial brainstorming, two options were left, Django or Java with SpringBoot.
 Considerations were made for performance, level of previous knowledge, ease of use, and more.
 This is a major decision that will impact the application for the rest of its life cycle, and is something that impacts how the application is conceived, tested, maintained and deployed.

 ### Decision

-The Django framework has been chosen has the basis of this project.
+The Django framework has been chosen as the basis of this project.

 Django is a popular and very well-documented framework, which played a part in this decision.
 Moreover, it offers various services such as an authentication system, an ORM, a logging system, and more.
 The convenience of having such features bundled in a single framework made this an attractive option.
 Furthermore, Django allows easy and traceable database migrations, which factored in the benefits of using it.
 Additionally, the fact that I am familiar with Django and have no experience with SpringBoot had a role in this decision.